Albjon30/Albjon-Interview-Task/README.md

 1. Logging and Analytics
 Logging and error tracking (e.g, using Firebase Crashlytics or Sentry) to monitor errors in production.
 This way, we can capture detailed reports on issues that users experience, which helps improve app stability.
-In Our app I will implement Firebase Crashlytics
+In Our app I implemented Firebase Crashlytics

 --------------- Crashlytics & Analytics ---------